Social Housing

 Foyer Oxford

-Foyer Oxford provides fully self-contained accommodation, with the capacity to house up to 98 young people between the ages of 16 and 25, including 24 young parents and their children.
-Foyer Oxford is allocated directly by Anglicare staff, not through Foundation Housing.
+Fully self-contained accommodation for young people between the ages of 16 and 25, including young parents and their children.
+Vacancies are allocated by Anglicare, not Foundation Housing.

 How much time do I have to decide if I want the property?